joergen7/erlang-red/README.md

 - [JSONata support for Erlang-Red](https://github.com/gorenje/erlang-red-jsonata) is implemented by an Erlang parser with a grammer that covers most of JSONata syntax, no guarantees made.
 Support of JSONata functionality is limited to what the test flows require.
 Nothing prevents others from extending the functionality themselves, it is not a priority of mine.
 - [Elixir helper library](https://github.com/gorenje/erlang-red-elixir-helpers) allows Elixir code to be also part of Erlang-Red.
 Erlang-Red is not intended to be a *pure* Erlang project, it is intended to be a *pure* BEAM project.
 Anything that compiles down to the BEAM VM, why not include it?
 - [Supervisor nodes](https://github.com/gorenje/erlang-red-supervisor-node) and other Erlang behaviours as Node-RED nodes.
 Node package includes `gen_statem` and `gen_event` as nodes that can be used with Erlang-Red flows.
 These nodes can also be installed into Node-RED but there they do nothing.
+- [Type parsers](https://github.com/gorenje/erlang-red-type-parsers) for parsing specific Node-RED types such as Number or Buffer.
+Also for handling attribute access of maps and arrays.

 FAQs
 ---